 |Discolouration Teeth: Teeth with yellow and brown deposits are an indication that plaque and tartar are being accumulated and should be removed. |

-Your nearest Veterinarian will provide your Frenchie with a clean and polish treatment to remove the current build-up.
+Your nearest Veterinarian will provide your Frenchie with a clean and polished treatment to remove the current build-up.
 This gives you a clean slate before you start brushing your Frenchies teeth at home.

 If left unchecked, it may escalate and lead to premature dental decay.